Sathri-Mamatha1127/testrepo/README.md

 # testrepo
 # Editing the file
-It is the markdown repositary
+It is the markdown file  repositary